 Have spotters and mystery shoppers pull surprise inspections on a fairly regular basis.

 Dismiss any employee who is caught stealing or breaking a law, with no second chances.

 Keep storage rooms locked.

-Non-sales must still have receipts.
+Insist that non-sales must still have receipts.

 Thoroughly count your register drawers every night.

-Use only one door for entering and leaving.
+Designate one door for entering and leaving.

-How to Identify Intoxicated Guests in Your Bar
+10 Ways to Identify Intoxicated Guests in Your Bar

 Patron is drinking fast.